jasoncogzellmain/Statizen/README.md

 🚀 **Version 1.0 Beta Release**

 Statizen is now in beta with a full feature set for tracking Star Citizen combat statistics and player interactions.
-The application is stable and ready for community testing and feedback.
+The application is stable enough for community testing and feedback.

 ## Installation